Tulip-Dev/tulip/doc/python/graphobservation.rst

 =============================

-Tulip offers a mechanism to observe and get informed on modifications performed on the graph structure, the sub-graphs hierarchy and the properties values attached to the graph.
+Tulip offers a mechanism to observe and get informed on modifications performed on the graph structure, the subgraphs hierarchy and the properties values attached to the graph.
 This is achieved by implementing an object deriving from the :class:`tlp.Observable`.
 To get informed on modifications performed on the graph or properties values, you have to implement the :meth:`tlp.Observable.treatEvent` method.